troglobit/finit/doc/cmdline.md

     **Note:** in this mode `initctl` will not work.
 Correct the problem and use `reboot -f` to force reboot.

-* `single`, or `S`: Single user mode, runlevel 1, in Finit.
-Useful to debug problems with the regular runlevel.
+* `single`, or `S`: Overrides the configured runlevel (default: 2) to go to after bootstrap by forcing it to runlevel 1, this is also known as single user mode.
+Useful to debug startup problems.
 All services and TTYs in `[1]` will be started, so a `tty [1] @console nologin` configuration presents you with a root console without login.

  * `1-9`, except `6`: override the configured `runlevel`.
 Like the `S` and `rescue`, giving a single number on the kernel command line tells